Movie Review: "The Circle"

 I really enjoyed watching these two in this movie.
-Their characters were mysterious in the sense that you can never really tell what their intentions are.
-Are they good or are the bad?
-This is a question the movie wants you to ask yourself through this movie and I think it was executed very well.
-These two actors played here roles very convincingly which made the movie very interesting for me.
-Part of me always knew whether they were good or bad, but the film gives a few scenes that made me uncertain.
+Their characters were mysterious in the sense that I could never really tell what their intentions were.
+Were they good or were they bad?
+This was a question the filmmakers wanted their audience to ask themselves throughout the movie, and they certainly had me wondering.
+These two actors played their roles very convincingly, which made their characters absolutely captivating for me.
+Part of me always knew whether they were good or bad, but the filmmakers delivered a few scenes that made me uncertain.
 Tom Hanks and Patton Oswalt are two talented actors, and their roles in this movie were ones that made this movie a lot more interesting than it would have been without them.

 Con: The Ending (-3pts)

-The build up to this movie was done very well but I thought the ending was a bit anti-climactic.
-I do not plan on giving anything away, so this point will be vague but I felt like the ending left the audience with a lot of questions.
-What is Mae's current role?
-What are Tom Hanks and Patton Oswalt's characters up to?
-What is the current state of The Circle?
-This did not ruin the movie for me, I just found the ending to be a bit unfulfilling, as it felt like there were too many things left unresolved.
+The rising action in this movie was done very well, but I thought the ending was a bit anti-climactic.
+I do not plan on giving anything away, so this point will be vague, but I felt like the ending left the audience with a lot of questions.
+What was Mae's current role?
+What were Tom Hanks and Patton Oswalt's characters up to?
+What was the current state of the Circle?
+This did not entirely ruin the movie for me, I just found the ending to be a bit unfulfilling, as it felt like there were too many things left unresolved.

 Grade: B- (84pts)

-The Circle was a pretty interesting movie because it presented a world (not too unlike our own) where a new piece of innovative technology is revealed that will revolutionize he world for better or for worse.
-What this movie does so well, is show both the good and the bad that can come from this technology.
-The movie has a fair balance by showing extremes on both sides which causes the main character (and the audience) to be caught in the middle, leaning either way during different points in the movie.
-Where this movie falls a bit short is it's, somewhat, unfulfilling ending and it's underdeveloped side characters.
-These things do not hurt the movie tremendousl but I am amused by the unfulfilling ending because there is a line in this movie in which Mae says that her greatest fear is "unfulfilled potential".
-That's the strangest piece of foreshadowing I have ever seen.
+The Circle was a pretty interesting movie, because it presented a world not too unlike our own.
+It was a story about a new piece of innovative technology was revealed that would revolutionize the world for better or for worse.
+What the filmmakers did so well, was to show both the good and the bad that could come from such technology.
+The movie had a fair balance by showing extremes on both sides, which caused the main character (and the audience along with her) to be caught in the middle, leaning different ways during different points in the movie.